Is Student Housing a Tale of Two Markets?

 “A lot of debt funds are priced pretty competitively at this point,” says Eric Frank, Chief Investment Officer, Cardinal Group Cos.
 “They used to be really expensive but the debt funds are not outrageously expensive.”

 On the equity side, there is money recapitalizing existing owners.
 “The developers are recapping their deals and trying to hang on,” Frank says.

-At the heart of the uneven student debt market is a supply and demand issue, at least in some markets.
+At the heart of the uneven student debt market is a supply-and-demand issue, at least in some markets.
 Overbuilding in the sector at the big Southeast Conference schools and other large universities has long been a concern.

-On-campus deliveries are also becoming a concern.
+On-campus deliveries are becoming a concern.
 RealPage tracks 175 major universities and in 2020, those schools are set to deliver more than 35,000 new on-campus beds.
 Annual supply hasn’t been this high on campus since 2001.

 “Student housing has become somewhat overbuilt in certain areas,” Stoffers says.
 “The occupancy levels have suffered in some markets.
 So, there is a little softness in pockets.”

 Stoffers isn’t the only capital provider with that opinion.
 “I think people are starting to be very cautious on student housing,” says Gerard Sansosti, Executive Managing Director and Debt and Loan Sales Platform Leader for HFF.
 “I've heard that a high percentage of CMBS 2.0 defaults have been in student housing, which makes sense because of how much has been built.
 So, I think you're going to see people take their foot off the gas a little bit there.”

 While capital providers point to supply issues with overbuilding, there could also be demand concerns.
 Now that the huge millennial cohort has funneled through the student sector, some colleges and universities could struggle with lower enrollments going forward.